not eating enough to lose weight

 Starvation mode doesn’t exist!

-I’m leading with this because the theory that “you’re not eating enough to lose weight” always leads back to the belief that you’ve pushed yourself into so-called starvation mode.
+I’m leading with this because the theory that “you’re not eating enough to lose weight” always comes back to the belief that you’ve pushed yourself into so-called “starvation mode”.

-It is said that when in starvation mode the body feels like it is being attacked (by your diet), so it responds by hanging on to every last bit of fat and making it impossibe for you to lose any weight.
+This phenomenon is where the body believes it is being attacked (by your diet), so it begins hanging on to every last piece of fat that it can, which makes it impossible for you to lose weight.

-By instructing you to eat more food, these self-appointed “experts” are trying to pus you out of starvation mode, and then you’ll be able to continue seeing weight loss results.
+So by telling you to eat more food, these self-appointed experts are essentially helping you get out of starvation mode, and in doing so, they say you’ll kick-start fat loss in no time.

 There’s just one problem… it’s fucking nonsense.